If I file a personal bankruptcy, how long will it remain on my credit record?

 Credit counseling may be successful if the creditors are willing to cooperate.
 However, there are some types of creditors who will not participate in credit counseling.
 Secured debt and tax debt can often not be included in credit counseling arrangements.
 In addition, credit counseling may not be an option for an individual who has been served with a lawsuit, or has a judgment.

 There are many scams, especially on the internet, in regard to debt management programs that promise to reduce or eliminate your monthly payments.
 The legitimacy of such programs can be investigated by calling the Attorney General’s Office for your particular state, Better Business Bureau, or contacting the Federal Trade Commission.

-Is there any charge for my initial bankruptcy consultation?
+Is there any charge for my inital bankruptcy consultation?